Republic of Poljica: History

-Five of the twelve villages were greatly populated by free peasants from Split origin, and are therefore called free peasant composite villages.
+Five of the twelve villages were greatly populated by free peasants of Split origin, and are therefore called free peasant composite villages.
 The other composite villages were populated by descendants of the three brothers (noted to be founders of Poljica).
 Each of the twelve villages elected an elder, or little duke (knez), to serve as leader.
 The little dukes of free peasant composite villages did not share the same rights as little dukes of the other villages—they could vote, but not be elected to the government of Poljica due to their ties with Split.

 The inhabitants lived in scattered villages, twelve of them, each ruled by its count, and all together ruled by the supreme count.
 These officers, with the three judges, were always of noble birth, though elected by the whole body of citizens.
-There were two orders of nobles: but because both noble groups were Croats, and to distinguish them from the original nobles "didići", the later from mid-14th century got nickname "ugričići" after the assumption that they came from the areas under control of Kingdom of Hungary.
+There were two orders of nobles: but because both noble groups were Croats, and to distinguish them from the original nobles "didići" (the term also existed in the Zadar Archipelago), the later from mid-14th century got nickname "ugričići" after the assumption that they came from the areas under control of Kingdom of Hungary.
 Didići according to legends are the descendants of three sons of King Miroslav of Croatia (each of them forming a tribe of Tišimiri, Limići and Kremenićani), and were "koljenovići", as they had rights on lands ("didovina").
 Vlastela could become the part of "poljički stol", but they needed the confirmation of the assembly of Poljica nobles.
 The descendants of the office holders were allowed to use titles of duke and count.
 Below these ranked the commoners and the serfs.
 At a very early date the warlike highlanders of Poljica became the friends and allies of the Omiš corsairs, who were thus enabled to harass the seaborne trade of their neighbors without fear of a sudden attack by land.